by Gerhard Horn

 On the inside, all seats are heated, and every passenger gets their own USB-C port.
 Most of the significant features are controlled via the 17-inch cinematic screen.
 Rear passengers get their own eight-inch screen to set the climate control, but it can also be used for gaming.
 A 22-speaker active noise canceling sound system is standard.

-The only available package for the Model S is the Full Self-Driving Capability package for $10,000.
+The only available package for the Model S is the Full Self-Driving Capability package for $12,000.
 This includes navigating on Autopilot, auto lane change, auto park, summon, traffic light and stop sign control, and a full self-driving computer.
-Autosteer on city streets will become available later in the year.
+Autosteer on city streets will become available later, but Tesla has been promising this features for ages.

 These features should not create the illusion that the Plaid is a self-driving car, even though Tesla calls it that.
 Tesla's disclaimer clearly states that "the currently enabled features require active driver supervision and do not make the vehicle autonomous."

-There's only one 2021 Tesla Model S Plaid model, and you might as well go the whole nine yards and order it with metallic paint, 21-inch alloy wheels, and the Full Self-Driving Package.
-You can expect to pay $145,990 for the Model S in this configuration.
+There's only one 2022 Tesla Model S Plaid model, and you might as well go the whole nine yards and order it with metallic paint, 21-inch alloy wheels, and the Full Self-Driving Package.
+You can expect to pay well over $140,000 for the Model S in this configuration.
 This Tesla Model S Plaid price is accurate at the time of writing, but as is always the case with Tesla, pricing could change on a whim.

 The Taycan doesn't have as much range as the Tesla, but Porsche hits back with this new sport wagon model based on the Taycan.
 Is the allure of owning a sporty Porsche wagon enough to get people away from that sub-two-second sprint time?